 Erato Apollo 7

 Erato claims its headphones work with both Siri and Google Now via an integrated omnidirectional microphone.
 The Apollo 7s also support aptX audio and come with their own aluminium charging case.

 The Onkyo W800BTs have already passed through our test rooms and have emerged with a solid four-star rating thanks to their clear open sound.

 Controls are extremely limited, but there is a microphone built into the right earpiece for taking calls and, like the Apple Airpods, they come with a carry case which doubles as a charger.

 The Jabra Elite Sport are IP67 water resistant, so they can be submerged in up to 3 feet of water for 30 minutes, and have an 'audio passthrough' feature to adjust how much of the outside world you can hear while using the earpods.
 They also have an in-ear heart-rate monitor which can advises on your recovery and predict your race pace.

-According to the Bragi, the Dash feature "gesture interactions" which allows you to customise how it responds to your actions - nodding to accept a phone call or shaking your head to decline it, for example.
+According to the Bragi, the Dash earpods feature "gesture interaction" which allows you to customise how they responds to your movements - nodding to accept a phone call or shaking your head to decline it, for example.
 They also have a built-in fitness tracker, monitored via an app, and even offer 4GB of internal storage for your tunes.

 These are possibly the world's first modular in-ear headphones.
 The earbuds knit together to form a pill-shaped module which you can then store in a variety of different chargers - there's one for home, one for on the move, one for the style-conscious etc. They're noise cancelling too, which is rare for a wireless pair.